3 Classification: Basic Concepts

 Hyperparameters are parameters that change how a training algorithm works.
 An example is the complexity parameter cp for rpart decision trees.
 Tuning the hyperparameter means that we want to perform model selection to pick the best setting.

-We typically use the holdout method to create a test set and then use cross validation using the training data for model selection.
+We typically first use the holdout method to create a test set and then use cross validation using the training data for model selection.
 Let us use 80% for training and hold out 20% for testing.

 inTrain <- createDataPartition(y = Zoo$type, p = .8)[[1]]